bucharest-gold/entente/GUIDELINES.md

 ### Some things linting will catch

-Unused variables, proper casing of function and variable names, undeclared global variables, modification of global variables, missing semi-colons.
+Unused variables, proper casing of function and variable names, undeclared global variables, modification of global variables, missing semi-colons, consistent use of const/let/var.
 Catching unused variables is great because this might alert you to a typo in your code.
 Modifying global variables could have adverse affects on other code within your system, including dependencies, if the other code is not aware of the modifications.
+Using `const` is preferred to `var`.
+If a variable must be mutable, use `let` (`var` is also allowed for mutable variables for cases where `let` may cause performance issues, but is restricted to block scope, so will act like `let`.
 For these and many other reasons, we think linting is a 'good thing'.

 ### Some things linting _won't_ catch, but that you should consider

 At this point, we eschew any Node.js version below 4.x.
-This means, that usage of ES6 features is possible.
-And there are some good features to take advatage of.
+This means that usage of ES6 features is possible, and there are some good features to take advantage of.
 Here are some of our recommendations.

+* Use `let` and `const` instead of `var`.
+There is rarely ever a valid case for using `var` in modern Javascript code.
+If the variable is immutable (which we believe most should be), use `const`.
+If the variable may be written, use `let`.
 * Use promises for asynchronous code execution, where appropriate.
 (Consider using bucharest-gold/fidelity).
 * Use the new ES6 `class` keyword to create classes, and avoid direct manipulation